laughlin/MvcKickstart/README.md

 MvcKickstart
 ===========

 A base site template I use to start a new asp.net mvc project.
 This is a .net 4.5, asp.net mvc 4 project.
+You should be able to relatively easily back port this to .net 4.0 and mvc 3, if needed.

 Overview
 --------